CiwPython/Ciw/docs/Features/server_schedules.rst

 In order to define this work schedule, it must be given a name.
 Let's call it :code:`my_special_schedule_01`.

 In the :code:`parameters.yml` file, under :code:`Number_of_servers`, for the given node enter the name of the schedule.
-The :code:`cycle_length` must also be given.
+The :code:`Cycle_length` must also be given.
 An example is shown::

-    cycle_length: 250
+    Cycle_length: 250
     Number_of_servers:
       - 'my_special_schedule_01'
       - 3

 The equivalent way to add this to the parameters dictionary is by first adding the cycle length::

-    'cycle_length':250
+    'Cycle_length':250

 And then under number of servers, add the schedule name::